mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-mnist/item.en.md

 network that is able to recognise the digit in an image 9 out of 10 times.

+!!!
+The code for this article, and for the all articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].
+!!!
+Today's article will build on [v1.0][gh-nnfwp-v1_0] of that code.
+!!!
-If you need a refresher on what we built last time, have a quick read [at the previous post][part3].
+!!!
+If you need a refresher on what we built last time, have a quick read !!! [at the previous post][part3].
-In particular, you can find the code we wrote by the end of the post.

 # Getting the data

-The MNIST dataset is a very well-known dataset and it is fairly easy to find the data online, but for your convenience I compressed it and made it available for download [here][mnist-csv-data].
+The MNIST dataset is a very well-known dataset and it is fairly easy to find the data online, but for your convenience I compressed it and made it available for download [here][mnist-csv-data] ([direct download link][mnist-csv-data-download]).

 After you decompress the data folder, you should get two files:
  - `mnist_train.csv`, a CSV file with 60.000 rows to train the network; and
  - `mnist_test.csv`, a CSV file with 10.000 rows to test the network.

+!
+If you want to follow along with me, be sure to decompress the `mnistdata` ! folder inside the `examples` folder, so that the two files are ! `examples/mnistdata/mnist_train.csv` and `examples/mnistdata/mnist_test.csv`.

 Each row of the file is composed of 785 integers: the first one is a number between 0 and 9, inclusive,